arbyste/jp-mining-note/docs/docs/setupasbplayer.md

 - [Attach asbplayer to the desired video](https://github.com/killergerbah/asbplayer#syncing-with-streaming-video), or
     [drag/drop a downloaded video into the asbplayer site](https://github.com/killergerbah/asbplayer#loading-files).
-- Create the card with Yomichan
+- Create the card with Yomitan
 - Capture the audio (TODO specific instructions!
 What default keybinds?)
 - Update the last card (TODO is this the exact text?)